rischo32/Vectaetos-/README.md

 # VECTAETOS ©
 **Public Projection of an Epistemic Field**

+Vectaetos © is not software.
+It is an epistemic field formalism with descriptive projections.
+The repository contains representations, not implementations.

+Vectaetos © is published as software for archival and citation purposes only.
+Ontologically, it is not a software system, not an agent, and not an executable intelligence.

 Vectaetos is not a product.
 Not an agent.
 Not an optimizer.